 Boston Tavern Pivots To 'Plan B' To Try To Survive The Pandemic

-This is the first in an ongoing series of stories following the struggle of one restaurant trying, like many, to reinvent itself in order to survive the global pandemic.
+This is the first in an ongoing series of stories following the struggle of one restaurant trying, like many, to reinvent itself to survive the global pandemic.

 Food and drink establishments have been among the most challenging businesses to operate through the pandemic.
 Around the nation, many have already shut down for good, while others that reopened are now closing again because of increases in COVID-19 cases in some places.